whyolet/ttt/README.md

   * 16% smaller than equally compact JSON (111 bytes),
   * 15% smaller than compact YAML (110 bytes),
   * 13% smaller than the most compact JSON (108 bytes).
-* Compact TTT beats the main competitors even with such small example.
+* Compact TTT beats the main competitors even with such a small example.
 * More deeply nested structure will make the difference even bigger.
 * TTT formatter produces indented output by default, with explicit flag required to produce compact output.